pyang3/Tingo/README.md

  # User Story

-When the user opens the app, they will be able to see their Tingo and its health.
-It's health is linked to the number of steps the user has taken that day.
-If the user does not hit enough steps, the Tingo will lose health until it dies, at which point they can make a new Tingo.
-If the user goes over their step amount, the Tingo will gain XP and can level up.
+When I open the app, I will be able to see my Tingo and its health.
+It's health is linked to the number of steps I have taken that day.
+If the I do not hit enough steps, the Tingo will lose health until it dies, at which point I can make a new Tingo.
+If I go over my step amount, the Tingo will gain XP and can level up.

-It will also be possible to talk to the Tingo and have it react to the words that the user says.
-It can make noises or move around the room based off user voice input.
+It will also be possible to talk to the Tingo and have it react to the words that I say.
+It can make noises or move around the room based off my voice input.

+# Installing and Playing Tingo

+We have put the apk for the app in the github repository, so installing it is relatively easy.

+1. Use the git clone command from the terminal and clone the repository
+2. Connect an Android phone to the computer via USB cable and copy the apk file over from the computer to the phone
+3. Through the file manager, go to the location that you saved the apk on the phone and run it
+4. Play Tingo